 Final Payment and Loan Clearance

 The final payment on an installment loan marks the completion of the loan repayment process.
 At this point, the business will settle any remaining balance, ensuring that all obligations are fulfilled.
+This final payment also signifies the end of the loan’s maturity period, ensuring that all financial commitments are met within the agreed timeframe.

 Typically, the final payment will include a small interest portion and a larger principal portion, reflecting the reduced balance.
 Once the final payment is made, the notes payable account should show a zero balance, indicating that the loan has been fully paid off.